MultiSafepay/docs/content/payments/refunds-and-chargebacks/refunds/discounts.md

 read_more: "."
 url: '/refunds/discounts/'
 ---
-You can process discounts either via your MultiSafepay account or our API.
+You can process discounts either via your MultiSafepay account or our API for the following payment methods:

+- AfterPay
+- Alipay
+- E-Invoicing
+- in3
+- Klarna
+- Pay After Delivery

-Discounts are processed as a negative **amount** instead of a negative **quantity**.
+**Note:** Discounts are processed as a negative **amount** instead of a negative **quantity**.

 ## MultiSafepay account